 Thursday, August 29, from 9:00 to 10:00 a.m.

 Weinstein Auditorium (Wright Hall)

-An optional placement tool for calculus is available on the Moodle site for new students.
-There is no placement test.
+A placement tool for calculus is available on the Moodle site for new students.
+There is no scheduled placement test.
 Each student is responsible for choosing her own courses in consultation with mathematics and statistics faculty and with the help of the placement tool available on the Moodle site for new students.
-We also urge students to attend the math meeting during orientation week, Friday, August 31 at 1:30pm, Weinstein Auditorium in Wright Hall.
+We also urge students to attend the math meeting during orientation week, Thursday, August 29 at 9:00am, Weinstein Auditorium in Wright Hall.
 Ada Comstock Scholars and other students with additional questions are encouraged to seek out department members at the Conversations or in our office on the third floor of Burton Hall.

 A music theory placement test will help students to determine whether Music 110 or Fundamentals of Music is the appropriate choice.
 (Please note that students cannot register for Music 110 without taking this test.)
 The test will determine familiarity with key and time signatures, standard pitch and rhythmic notation, and intervals.
 It will not be more than 45 minutes in length.

 Auditions for placement in instrument or voice lessons for credit are held before the first day of classes.
 Students may sign up for an audition time in the music office in Sage Hall.